buhrmi/buhrmi/README.md

 Come check out my [Open DJ Booth](https://www.opendjbooth.com) project.

-### Are you into Shitcoin trading?

-Come join the [Shitcoin Society](https://shitcoinsociety.com), the social shitcoin trading platform

 ### Do you like open source stuff?

 Here you can find a selection of open source stuff that I'm currently working on.